 The WHS Regulation requires all employers or self-employed people are to protect themselves and their workers from the risk of exposure to hazards.

-This section includes information on specific hazards and risks in the diving and snorkelling industry.
+This section includes information on specific hazards and risks in the diving, snorkelling industry and recreational water activities industry.

 Major Hazard Facilities (MHFs) are locations such as oil refineries, chemical plants and large fuel and chemical storage sites where large quantities of hazardous materials are stored, handled or processed.

 Slips, trips and falls can happen in any workplace.
 Find out what causes them and how you can prevent them.

 This page includes information on specific hazards and risks in the transport industry and hazardous tasks associated with loading and unloading trucks.

 Young workers aged from 15 to 24 years make up about 18 per cent of the Queensland workforce.
 Around 4400 young workers are seriously injured at work in Queensland each year.